ksmetz/bagPipes/README.md

 bagPipes includes pipelines for paired-end RNA-seq data, ChIP-seq/CUT&RUN data, and ATAC-seq data using the Snakemake framework.

+It also includes a pipeline for single-end ChIP-seq/CUT&RUN data.

 This pipeline is inteded to be run on the UNC HPC longleaf cluster with SLURM.

 ### Table of Contents